catmus-guidelines/catmus-guidelines.github.io/data/guidelines/en/ligatures.md

-Ligatures are to be ignored and reduced to their individual letter components.
+<span class="rule">Ligatures MUST be ignored and reduced to their individual letter components.</span>

-In modern and contemporary documents, "&" and "ß" are not subjected to this rule.
+However, in modern and contemporary documents, "&" [U+0026] and "ß" [U+00DF] are not subjected to this rule.